foreverphoenix/the-phoenix-flavour/content/fallout/customisation/interface-colors.md

 ### Pip-Boy Flashlight Color

 By default, the color of the flashlight (activated by holding TAB) will be the same as your HUD.
-By checking the **Always White** option you can decouple it from your chosen HUD color.
+Check the **Always White** option to decouple it from your chosen HUD color.

 ### Power Armor HUD Color